 - Walking around the neighborhood

-- Watching a completely different TV show / network than you ever watch
+- Watching a completely different TV show or streaming service than you ever watch

 - Doing something that will make you laugh